 Iron rich foods for baby led weaning

-When your baby starting the period of weaning, it is very important to make sure that he/she has the right amount of nutrition, especially iron, within the food.
-Iron deficiency in the perion of weaning could be harmful for your baby growth and development.
+When a baby in the weaning period, it is very important to make sure that he/she gets the right amount of nutrition, especially iron, from the food.
+The food in the weaning period is essential for the baby since breastmilk is no longer provide a sufficient amount of nutrition required by the body.
+Iron deficiency in the period of weaning can be harmful to the baby’s growth and development.

 There are two types of iron-rich food; heme and non-heme.
-Heme-iron food is easier to absorb than non-heme.
-Animal-based food contains heme-iron and plant-based food contains non-heme iron.
-If your child is consuming plant-based food exclusively than you will need more of the food considering thefact that the iron is harder to absorb.
+Animal-based food contains heme-iron, and plant-based food contains non-heme iron.
+Heme-iron is easier to absorb than non-heme.
+If the baby is consuming plant-based food exclusively, more food is needed because the iron is harder to absorb.because the iron is harder to absorb.

 How Much Iron Does a Baby Need?

-According to an article in healthline.com, your baby need different amount of iron based on the ages.
-For an infant from seven to twelve months old he/she need 11 mg of iron in daily basis, 7 mg for infant in the age of one until three years old, and 10 mg for children in the age of four to eight years old.
-This figure is the siggested amount of iron for baby without any medical condition.
-Baby with certain medical condition will need different amount of iron in daily basis.
+According to an article in healthline.com, a baby needs a different amount of iron, based on the ages.
+For a baby from seven to twelve months old he/she needs 11 mg of iron in daily basis, 7 mg for the baby in the age of one until three years old, and 10 mg for children in the age of four to eight years old.
+These numbers are for a baby without a specific medical condition.
+Baby with a certain medical condition will require a different amount of iron.

 Iron Rich Food List for Your Baby

-There are various kind of iron-rich food that could be safely consumed by your baby.
-You could give your baby animal-based food such as meat and pultry, oily fish, or eggs.
-The animal-based food contains heme-iron which is easier to be absorbed by your baby rather than non-heme iron.
-You could also seek alternative on dark green leafy vegetables, pulses, oatmeal, or dried fruits.
+Various kinds of iron-rich food could be safely consumed by a baby.
+You could give the baby animal-based food, such as meat and poultry, oily fish, or eggs.
+The animal-based food contains heme-iron, which is easier to be absorbed by the baby compare to the non-heme iron.
+If the baby has allergies or other conditions which restricts the consumption of animal protein, you can seek for alternatives on dark green leafy vegetables, pulses, oatmeal, or dried fruits.